andrew-wilkes/cubic/README.md

 The *Scramble* button causes the cube faces to be rotated randomly to scramble the puzzle.

 The *Solve* button initiates a solving animation that may be stepped through, played, paused or stopped to learn how to solve a cube puzzle.

+Various buttons are provided to play the moves associated with the *beginner* solving method by layers.

 The *Run Sequence* button opens a panel that lists some sequences of moves that may be played.